JANMIKEEE/propertypaletteph/README.md

-# PropertyPalettePH
+# PropertyPalette

-**PropertyPalettePH.com** is currently being updated to bring you a better, more refined real estate experience.
+**PropertyPalettePh.com** is currently being updated to bring you a better, more refined real estate experience.

 We’re working behind the scenes to improve content, performance, and features—so everything is clearer, faster, and more valuable for property buyers, investors, and industry professionals.